curl/everything-curl/curl-releases.md

 Every single change to the source code is committed and pushed to the source code repository.
-This repository is hosted on github.com and is using git these days (but hasn't always been this way).
+This repository is hosted on github.com and is using git these days (but has not always been this way).
 When building curl off the repository, there are a few things you need to generate and setup that sometimes cause people some problems or just friction.
 To help with that, we provide daily snapshots.